Overview of shared computer activation for Office 365 ProPlus

 Shared computer activation lets you to deploy Office 365 ProPlus to a computer in your organization that is accessed by multiple users.
 Here are some examples of supported scenarios for using shared computer activation:

-- Three workers at a factory share a computer, each worker using Office on that computer during their eight-hour shift.
+- Three workers at a factory share the same physical computer, each worker using Office on that computer during their eight-hour shift.

 - Fifteen nurses at a hospital use Office on ten different computers throughout the day.